 22. A class of special need students is stuck in traditional mathematics for low achieving, low attaining or low performing students diagnosed with some degree of dyscalculia.
 Here a difference is to accept the two-dimensional block-numbers children bring to school as the basis for developing the children's own number-language.
 First the students use a folding ruler to see that digits are not symbols but icons containing as many sticks as they represent.
-Then they use a calculator to predict the result of recounting a total in the same unit to create or remove under- or overloads; and also to predict the result of recounting to and from a different unit that can be an icon or ten; and of adding both on-top and next-to thus learning proportionality and integration way before their classmates, so they can return to class as experts.
+Then they use a calculator to predict the result of recounting to and from a different unit that can be an icon or ten; and of adding both on-top and next-to thus learning proportionality and integration way before their classmates, so they can return to class as experts.